 I use a Heil PR-35 mic exclusively on the road and Evidence Audio cables from guitar to DI (or amp).
 Love, love, LOVE the Evidence guitar cables.
 I A/B'd them to a lot of other cables and they won by far.
 The most clear and open without messing with your tone.
-I use Lava cables for all my pedal boards including my avant jazz rig.
-Lava's are the most reliable, best sounding and sturdy that I've found for that purpose.
+I use EBS patch cables for all my pedal boards including my avant jazz rig.
+EBS's are the most reliable, best sounding, flattest and sturdiest that I've found for that purpose.
+I also like Disaster Area cables.
 The Heil is the best sounding hi-fidelity mic for my voice and captures all the nuance without losing the character.
 I've even started using the Heil in the recording studio because it sounds most like "me" and that's against much more costlier and storied mics.
 I use Mono cases for my guitars and pedalboard on the road.
 They are fantastically designed and superb at protecting my stuff while still being light and portable.

 If I've missed anything or you have any questions please don't hesitate to send me an e-mail and I'll try to answer your query as quickly as possible.